 - National Highway Traffic Safety Administration — Information on recalls, technical service bulletins and safety information.

-- Information about EPA's emissions program
+- Information about EPA's Greenhouse Gas Reporting Program.

 - National Institute for Automotive Service Excellence (ASE) — A nonprofit organization with a single mission: To improve the quality of automotive service and repair through the voluntary testing and certification of automotive technicians.